autogestion/vkfed/README.md

 EXTENSIONS = [..., "vkfed"]
 VK_POLLING_TIMEOUT = 3
 ```
-This will connect Vkontakte Group to PubGate server.
-To connect it to Fediverse, setup PubGate AP account.
+This will create bridge skeleton.
+To establish connection(s), setup PubGate AP account(s).
 Account could be created on deploy by adding next value to config/conf.cfg or later via API (described below)
 ```
 USER_ON_DEPLOY = """{